On the Concentration of the Minimizers of Empirical Risks: Proof of the Main Results

 \begin{description} \item[Bounding $E_1$] Since $\sup_{\phi} \E[g(\phi,X)] \leq \E[\sup_\phi g(\phi,X)]$ for any measurable $g : \MM \times \Xsp \to \R$, the term $E_1$ can further be bounded by

-since $\Ac$ is invariant under permutations of the components.
 The next step of the proof consists in bringing out the stability of the minimizers of the empirical risk in $E_1$.
-Let $\tff$, $\tJJ$ and $\tSc$ be the empirical risks and the minimizers associated to $\bX'$.
+Let $\tff$, $\tJJ$ and $\tSc$ be the empirical risks and the minimizers associated to $\bX' = (Y,X_1, \ldots, X_n)$.
 Remarking that,

 since the terms in $\RR$ cancel out, and using the fact that $\bX$ and $\bX'$ have the same distribution gives